Office of the Secretary of Defense.

 (9) Nothing in this subpart limits the authority of the installation commander or other appropriate authority from requesting or instituting other administrative and/or criminal action against any person including those who violate the conditions and restrictions upon which installation entry is authorized.

 (f) Advertising and commercial sponsorship.
-(1) The Department of Defense expects voluntary observance of the highest business ethics by commercial enterprises soliciting DoD personnel through advertisements in unofficial military publications in describing goods, services, commodities, and the terms of the sale (including guarantees, warranties, and the like).
+(1) The Department of Defense expects voluntary observance of the highest business ethics by commercial enterprises soliciting DoD personnel through advertisements in Start Printed Page 20320unofficial military publications in describing goods, services, commodities, and the terms of the sale (including guarantees, warranties, and the like).

 (2) The advertising of credit terms shall conform to the provisions of 15 U.S.C.
 1601 as implemented by Federal Reserve Board Regulation Z.